aswini-sm/pygame-snake/README.md

 # pygame-snake
-reviving back the od snake game using pygame
+Reviving back the Snake Game using Pygame